The Ultimate Solo Guide to a 7-Day Road Trip Through the UK

 Arrive in London (either the Gatwick or Heathrow airport) and immediately catch a 1+ hour train going west to Bath.
 Renting a car from Bath is cheaper than if you were to rent a car from London, and the train ticket from London to Bath should only run you about $30-40.
 I prefer to search for tickets on Omio.
 Keep in mind, you will not need a car in Bath so book your car reservation once you’re leaving Bath, not when you arrive.
 For tips on renting a car in the UK, read this post.

-If you want to stay in the UK longer than a week, read my guide to spending 72 Hours in London
+If you want to stay in the UK longer than a week, don’t miss:

 Days 1 & 2: Bath, England